jpcornwell/jpcornwell.github.io/about.md

 About Me
 --------

-My name is Jacob Cornwell and I spend most of my time trying to learn new things.
+My name is Jacob Cornwell.

 I used to work as a software engineer for the Bombardier Flight Test Center where I wrote and maintained mission critical software used for the testing and certification of experimental type aircraft.

-Now I work as a software engineer for NetApp on the E-Series Solutions team where I get to investigate new ideas and technologies for the purpose of boosting the value we provide to our customers.
+Now I work for NetApp.
+When I first joined, I contributed to the E-Series product line, which is a SAN storage platform that delivers the best price for performance ratio in the world.
+Several years later I switched over to the company's flagship product, ONTAP, which is a highly specialized operating system for storage servers and cloud.

 Here is a link to my GitHub profile.
 [https://github.com/jpcornwell](https://github.com/jpcornwell)